RAPTOR: A Foundation Policy for Quadrotor Control: Introduction

-While there have been many works on neural-network-based quadrotor control, most rely on lower-level controllers by, e.g., outputting collective thrust and body-rate setpoints and, hence, are not fully end-to-end \cite{kaufmann_benchmark_2022, song2023reaching, kaufmann2023champion, zhang2024proxfly, heeg2024learning, xing2024multi}.
+Although there have been many works on neural-network-based quadrotor control, most rely on lower-level controllers by, for example, outputting collective thrust and body-rate (CTBR) setpoints and, hence, are not fully end-to-end \cite{kaufmann_benchmark_2022, song2023reaching, kaufmann2023champion, zhang2024proxfly, heeg2024learning, xing2024multi}.
 But recently there have also been works investigating full neural-network-based end-to-end control \cite{gronauer2022using, ferede2024end, ferede2024end2, balandi2025acceleration, hegre2025neural}.
-While these approaches have attained comparable performance to classical control schemes, the control policies are each highly optimized for a single quadrotor.
+Although these approaches have attained comparable performance to classical control schemes, the control policies are each highly optimized for a single quadrotor.
 Changing the quadrotor requires system identification to adjust the dynamics parameters of the simulator and a full retraining of the policy.
 This shortcoming is being tackled by the community right now, with works that investigate better adaptability and/or generalization of neural-network policies to multiple quadrotors.
 In particular, \cite{dingqizhang-extreme} and \cite{ferede2025one} are the most related works to our approach.

-In \cite{ferede2025one}, the authors train a single neural-network policy that can be deployed onto two different quadrotors with thrust-to-weight ratios of $\approx 5.8$ and $\approx 11.0$.
+In \cite{ferede2025one}, the authors train a single neural-network policy that can be deployed onto two different quadrotors with thrust-to-weight ratios of $\approx 5.8$ and $\approx 11.0$, respectively.
 The authors demonstrate impressive agility for racing through gates.
-The main difference to our approach is that their policy is Markovian/stateless, while ours is adaptive.
+The main difference to our approach is that their policy is Markovian/stateless, whereas ours is adaptive.